 Sam Shankland is a Grandmaster and permanent member of the US national team, winning an Individual Gold Medal in 2014 and Team Gold in 2016.
 In 2015 and 2017 he played Board 1 for the US team at the World Team Championship.
 This is his first book.

 ISBN: 978-1-78483-051-9 – 336 pages – Provisional Release (hardcover) End of March 2018

-In eleven short years, Sam Shankland took himself from a smiling 11 year old yet to play his first tournament to the highest rated US-born player in the country since Bobby Fischer.
+In fourteen years, Sam Shankland took himself from a smiling 11 year old yet to play his first tournament to winning the strongest US Championship in history.
 He uses the same training regimen with all of his students to assist them in reaching their maximum potential.
 Shankland is highly sought after and has worked for the reigning World Champion, Magnus Carlsen.

 Sam Shankland is available for private and group lessons, lectures, simultaneous exhibitions, appearances, and of course tournaments.

 Contact Sam Shankland directly here for tournament invitations, sponsorship offers, and lesson/appearance inquiries.